dcetlin/netgear-router-scraper-radio-interface/README.md

 🟢 RADIO ON    🔴 RADIO OFF    🔒 VPN DETECTED    ❌ FAILED
 ```

+## Create macOS Apps for Easy Access

+Create clickable apps for Dock/Spotlight access using **Script Editor**:

+1. Open **Script Editor** app (found in Applications/Utilities)
+2. Use the template script in `/script_editor_helpers/`
+3. Update the path and save as Application (.app)

+This creates three `.app` bundles:
+- **Router Radio Status.app** - Check radio status
+- **Router Radio On.app** - Turn radio on
+- **Router Radio Off.app** - Turn radio off

+Apps automatically enable notifications and can be:
+- Dragged to Dock for one-click access
+- Found via Spotlight search ("Router Radio")
+- Double-clicked from Finder

 ## Brief Explanation of Implementation

 Uses Selenium WebDriver to automate Chrome browser: